Negatively curved K\"ahler metrics on total spaces of a class of vector bundles: TEXT -invariant K a hler metrics on TEXT with negative curvature

 \begin{proposition}[no lower estimates on average curvature] Let $F(s)$ be any positive function on $[0, \infty )$.
 Then there exists a metric $g$ in $\mathcal{N}_n$ and a sequence $\{ s_k\} \rightarrow \infty $ such that $\frac{\psi(s_k)}{v(s_k)} > F(s_k)$ for each $k$.
 Namely $\overline{R}(s_k)$ approaches to $-\infty$ as $\{ s_k\} \rightarrow \infty $ even though $\limsup_{s \rightarrow \infty} \frac{s^2}{\ln s}\overline{R}(s)=0$. \end{proposition}

 Next we discuss the correlation between volume growth and averaged scalar curvature decay.
-For $U(n)$-invariant K\"ahler metrics of $BI>0$ on $\mathbb{C}^n$, there is a precise connection (Theorem 7 on p.538 in \cite{WZ}).
+For $U(n)$-invariant K\"ahler metrics of $BI>0$ on $\mathbb{C}^n$, there is a precise connection (see \cite[Theorem 7 on p.538]{WZ}).
 Unfortunately the situation becomes more subtle for $BI<0$.
-As an illustration, we recall Example \ref{Euclidean}.
+We recall Example \ref{Euclidean}.
 If a metric in $\mathcal{N}_n$ has Euclidean volume growth, then its average scalar curvature is of quadratic decay.
 Namely, if $v \sim s^2$, then $\frac{\psi }{v} \sim \frac{1}{s^2}$.
 We present another proof of this fact.
 Notice that $\phi$ is convex.
 So we have

 As $v\sim s^2$, it follows from (\ref{voleqn}) that there exists a constant $C$ such that $\int_0^s\phi \leq Cs^2$, so the above (\ref{convexcontrol}) gives $\phi (s) \leq 2Cs$.
 That is, the graph of the function $\phi$ is underneath the line $y=2Cs$ on the $sy$-plane, but it must lie above all its tangent lines since it is convex.
 So the slope of the tangent line has to be less than or equal to $2C$, namely, $\psi \leq 2C$.
 Thus $C_0=\frac{\psi }{v}\leq \frac{2C}{v} \leq \frac{2C}{s^2}$, and hence $C_0\sim \frac{1}{s^2}$.
 Unfortunately the converse is not valid.
 Namely there are metrics in $\mathcal{N}_n$ with $v \sim s^2\ln s$ and $C_0\sim \frac{1}{s^2}$, as we have seen in Example \ref{pinf=0}.